rprofeta81/tensorflowlite_sinewave/README.md

 * development/

-  * Jupyter notebook for training and converting the model.
+  * Google colab for training and converting the model.
   * requirements.txt for Python dependencies.
   * Exported TFLite model in .tflite format.
 * deployment/